What Should A 3 Year Old Know Educationally?

 Creating an Association Between Objects

-Some children even make an association between related objects.
+Some children make an association between related objects.
 An example, when you give children a square object and a triangle object, they are more likely to keep the triangle on top of the square to build a “house.”

 Those are signs of creativity and come from the fundamental idea of understanding.
 That objects are different, and yet they can be brought together to create new things.

-This creativity, as well as understanding, will come handy when they are ready to learn different science concepts in school.
+This creativity and understanding will come handy when they are ready to learn different science concepts in school.
 When do you ask your child to sort similar objects?
-You are engaging them in an interesting activity.
+You are engaging them in an exciting activity.
 And at the same time, you are also helping them to improve their thinking skills.
 Both of these are essential for them to understand science or even engineering ideas in the future.

-Due to these benefits, working with your child to help them identify different objects, their shapes, and colors can set the stage to achieve excellence in education later on.
+Due to these benefits, working with your child to help them identify different objects, shapes, and colors can set the stage to achieve excellence in education later on.

 You May Also Like: When Can A Toddler Sleep With A Blanket?